 What Is a Rollover Accident?

-A rollover accident a type of accident in which a vehicle tips or flips over onto its side or roof.
-A vehicle may flip or roll multiple times before it comes to complete stop.
+A rollover accident a type of accident in which vehicle tips or flips over onto its side or roof.
+A vehicle may flip or roll multiple times before it comes to a complete stop.
 It is an especially deadly type of accident with a high fatality rate.
 While there are many events that can cause a rollover accident, they almost always occur while a vehicle is taking a turn.